baboomerang/Graphing-Calculator-Project/README.md

 # Graphing-Calculator-Project
-This project is to serve as an alternative calculator to the infamous Ti-84
+This project is to serve as an alternative calculator to the infamous Texas Instruments Ti-84 Graphing Calculator.
+It runs multiple Atmel AVR chips to process inputs, perform calculations and then drive the actual display.
+There is a multiplexed keypad along with 8 debounced buttons for serial input.
+An Attiny84 sends keypad input along with an Atmega328p to the Arduino Mega 2560.
+The ARduino Mega uses that information to perform operations and graph functions similar to how a Ti-84 would do it.
+(Not quite, but similar).
+There are status LED's implemented for visual debug and aesthetic.

+###_ Project Author(s)

+Ilan Rodriguez

+## Motivation
+I needed a calculator earlier in my senior high school year, so I decided to build one.
+However, it took significantly longer than expected thus I don't actually need it, but it's still cool to have nonetheless.
+Plus, making a calculator at this level really exercises programming and planning skills .

 ## Installation

-Provide code examples and explanations of how to get the project.
+Use a Sparkfun TinyAVR Programmer or some other type of programmer and install the *attiny84keypadserial.ino* onto an Atmel Attiny 84

 ## Materials
 3.5" TFT 320x480 + Touchscreen Breakout Board w/MicroSD Socket - HXD8357D x 1